Arshad-Engineer/Camera-Pose-Estimation/README.md

 + The program will run for 1-2 mins, after which the camera pose estimation plots, number of lines plots are displayed.
 + The file - "HomographY_check", also gets generated.
 This is a text file to cross-check the generated matrix.
 + ---------
-+ Problem2:
-+ Run the program "Problem2.py" to check the outputs.
-+ The panoramic image stiching given four images will be displayed.

 ## E. Results
 + On running each of the proframs, the output either pops out a plot or a video in individual window.
 The outputs can be correlated with the outputs shown in the report.